yan1913/fitnessCenterChatBot/README.md

 Describes how to run the readme.me file in the project directory subdirectory liaoy19 folder in the [readm.md](https://github.coventry.ac.uk/liaoy19/fitnessCenterChatBot/blob/master/project/liaoy19/README.md) folder
 You can check it out in this link:https://github.coventry.ac.uk/liaoy19/fitnessCenterChatBot/blob/master/project/liaoy19/README.md

+Please "project", and then click "liaoy19", you will see the final prototype "test.py" and instruction of this program "readm.md", please read the intruction first and then proceed to our work.
+Thank you very much